Cáncer de Endometrio

 • Lastly, the external layer is a thin one and covers the organ (peritoneum).

-• Pelvic pain or a pressure sensation in the pelvic region.
+3. Pelvic pain or a sensation of pressure in the pelvic region.

-While these symptoms are also explicable by other causes, women who present any of them persistently should visit the gynecologist.
+While these symptoms are common among multiple causes, women who present any of them persistently should visit a gynecologist for further diagnostic testing.

 Ecografía Ginecológica España Lucas Minig

-This way, it is possible to detect myomas, or polyps in the uterine cavity, and determine the thickness of the endometrium (the internal layer of the uterus).
-The latter is usually of great help to guide the next steps in the diagnosis.
+With a transvaginal ultrasound it is possible to detect myomas, or polyps in the uterine cavity, and determine the thickness of the endometrium (the internal layer of the uterus), and is typically the first diagnostic test to be conducted.

 Biopsia de endometrio